noprompt/meander/README.md

 #### Logic Variables

 _Logic variables_ are variables which express an equivalent, but not necessarily identical, value everywhere within a pattern.
-They are represented by an unqualified symbol prefixed with the `?` character.
+They are represented by a simple symbol prefixed with the `?` character.

 To express any 2-tuple composed of equivalent elements we would write the following.